vincentbernat/udpproxy/README.md

 Or, with the help of the shell:

     # udpproxy -u $(id -u) -g $(id -g) -e "ssh somehost ./udpproxy" -q 10

-By default, udpproxy turns itself in the background after being launched.
-If you want to keep it in the foreground, use `-d`:

-    # udpproxy -d -u $(id -u) -g $(id -g) -e "ssh somehost ./udpproxy" -q 10